Thelymitra planicola

-Thelymitra planicola, commonly called the glaucous sun orchid, is a species of orchid that is endemic to southern eastern Australia.
+Thelymitra planicola, commonly called glaucous sun orchid, is a species of orchid that is endemic to southern eastern Australia.
 It has a single erect, leathery, channelled, dark green leaf and up to twelve blue flowers with darker veins.
 The plant has a bluish green hue and the flowers are self-pollinating, only opening widely on hot days.

 Description

 Thelymitra peniculata is a glaucous, tuberous, perennial herb with a single erect, dark green, leathery, channelled, linear to lance-shaped leaf 100-300 mm long and 5-20 mm wide with a purplish base.
 Between two and twelve medium blue flowers with darker veins, 15-25 mm wide are arranged on a flowering stem 220-450 mm tall.
 The sepals and petals are 10-15 mm long and 4-8 mm wide.
 The column is white to pale blue, 5-6 mm long and 3-4 mm wide.
 The lobe on the top of the anther is dark blackish brown with a brown band and a yellow tip, tubular and gently curved with a slightly notched tip.
 The side lobes are parallel to each other and have toothbrush-like tufts of white hairs.
 Flowering occurs in October and November but the flowers are self-pollinating and only open fully on hot days.